SlenderShield/SlenderShield/README.md

 -----------------------------

 Hello, I'm Muralidhara.
 I graduated from the Government Engineering College Kushalnagar with a degree in Computer Science.
 Throughout the years of learning, I have gained experience in the fields of Front End and Back End development.
-I have acquired the skills like HTML, CSS, JavaScript, Bootstrap, React, and for the back end Node, Express, GoLang, Python, and finally MySQL, MongoDB, with version control system Git & GitHub.
+I have acquired the skills like HTML, CSS, JavaScript, Bootstrap, React, and for the back end Node, Express, GoLang, Python ie. Django and finally MySQL, MongoDB, with version control system Git & GitHub.
 Let's connect, looking forward to hearing from you.

 * 🌍  I'm based in *Karnataka, India*